Martin Luther King Jr.

 “Faith is taking the first step even when you don’t see the whole staircase.”

 In 1968, Dr. Martin Luther King was offered an independent presidential election ticket.
 He refused.
 He wanted his calling to be free from political restraints.
 King had been betrayed by both the Democratic and Republican parties.
-He couldn’t decide whether to vote for Adlai Stevenson or Dwight Eisenhower.
-He spoke highly of Democratic Senator Paul Douglas for his civil rights efforts.
-He voted privately for John F. Kennedy.
+The decision was hard whether to vote for Adlai Stevenson or Dwight Eisenhower.
+He spoke highly of Democratic Senator Paul Douglas for his civil rights efforts and voted privately for John F. Kennedy.
 Dr. King encouraged Black voters not to vote for Republican Senator Goldwater.

-Dr. Martin Luther King, Jr. was supported by Christian and non-Christian leaders.
+Dr. Martin Luther King Jr. was supported by Christian and non-Christian leaders.
 The SCLC leaders, nonviolence scholars, religious authorities, business associates and others worked with him.
 Bayard Rustin was his regular advisor.
 He helped organize the March on Washington.
-Protestant theologians Paul Tillich and Reinhold Niebuhr were also advisors.
+Protestant theologians Paul Tillich and Reinhold Niebuhr were also advisers.
 Henry Nelson Wieman, Harris Wofford, and Glenn Smiley were also consultants, just to name a few.

-Dr. Martin Luther King, Jr. was becoming somewhat weary in the pursuit of civil rights and social peace.
+Dr. King was becoming somewhat weary in the pursuit of civil rights and social peace.
 He was becoming weary about the marches.
 Arrests were taking their toll.
 He was tired of life threats.
 Change was coming, very slowly.
 Some supporters died.
 Friends walked away.
 Some became his enemies.
 Others just couldn’t take it anymore.

 “In the end we will not remember our enemies, but the silence of our friends.”